ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 Upload
 ++++++
-Packages can be uploaded to the private repository with the following short bash script.
+You can upload packages to the private repository with the following short bash script.
 If you are operating out of a GitHub CI pipeline, email the PyAnsys Core team at `pyansys.core@ansys.com <mailto:pyansys.core@ansys.com>`_ for the required ``PAT`` user name and ``PYANSYS_PYPI_PRIVATE_PAT`` password.